Awards for Research Excellence

 - The CALS associate dean for research will designate the form and content of nominating material in keeping with the criteria set forth for these awards.

 - Nominators are urged to prepare the documentation so that peers in unrelated fields can appreciate the significance of the nominee's work.
 The issues of how the work relates to the state-of-the-art and what impact it has had on the field should be addressed clearly and concisely.

-- the recipient must have been an on- or off-campus member of the CALS faculty for a period of at least three years.
+- The recipient must have been an on- or off-campus member of the CALS faculty for at least three years.